flairNLP/flair/resources/docs/TUTORIAL_TEXT_EMBEDDINGS.md

 Those word embeddings are then taken as input to a LSTM.
 In the end, the last representation of the LSTM is taken as the document embedding.

-To create a `DocumentLSTMEmbeddings` simply create any number of WordEmbeddings first.
+To create a `DocumentLSTMEmbeddings` simply create any number of `TokenEmbeddings` first.
 Afterwards, initiate the `DocumentLSTMEmbeddings` and pass a list containing the created WordEmbeddings.
 If you want, you can also specify some other parameters:
 ```text